miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 But hold onto your hats, folks - the thrill is back and it's got a €uro accent.

-It's bananas to consider that Europe, the homeland of Rails's creator and a truckload of Rails devs, didn't have a dedicated Rails conference.
+It's bananas to consider that Europe, the homeland of [Rails's creator](https://dhh.dk/) and a truckload of Rails devs, didn't have a dedicated Rails conference.
 Ever.

 Until now.

-2023 said 'hold my beer,' and bam - not one, but TWO kickass Rails conferences popped up: Ruby on Rails SaaS and Rails World.
+2023 said 'hold my beer,' and bam - not one, but TWO kickass Rails conferences popped up: [Rails SaaS](https://railssaas.com/) and [Rails World](https://rubyonrails.org/world).

 Late to the party?
 Sure, but they're here and they're about to bring the house down!